We're all aiming to do the same thing... achieve financial security for ourselves and our loved ones.

 That's incredible bank growth, yet 10pts profit per month is a very achievable amount working out at roughly 0.33pt per day.
 If you have a £1,000 trading bank, that's just £3.30!

-Of course, nobody wants to trade every day and there will be days on which there are no trades strong enough to risk money on, so let's assume you trade on a Friday, Saturday, Sunday and one midweek evening too.
+Of course, nobody wants to trade every day.
+There will be days on which there are no trades strong enough to risk money on, so let's assume you trade on a Friday, Saturday, Sunday and one midweek evening too.
 In order to make 10pts profit each month, you need to make an average of 0.63pt each time you trade.

 So £6.30 profit, 4 days per week from a £1,000 bank... do you think you can do that?

-At Goal Profits, we show you exactly how to do it.
+At Goal Profits, we show you exactly how to do it... click here to start your £1 trial.

 Your biggest enemy is impatience.
 Stick to 10pts per month and don't be tempted to push your luck.
 If you give in to temptation, you may well spiral out of control and blow your bank.
 Don't do it.